| ||||||

 You should now be able to successfully download the FrontPage Server Extensions via FTP using Internet Explorer.

 Since 1991 Ready-to-Run has been providing the marketplace with our porting expertise.
-We have been working with the Microsoft FrontPage Server Extensions for over ten years and are currently working with Microsoft to provide the server extensions for Windows Server 2008 and Windows Vista.
+We have been working with the Microsoft and the FrontPage Server Extensions for over twenty three years and currently provide the server extensions for Windows Server 2008 R2, Windows 7, Windows Server 2012, Windows 8 and Windows Server 2012 R2.

 Our porting expertise has been utilized by such firms as O'Reilly and Associates, Bantam, Random House, and Prentice Hall, GTE, 3M, Exxon and many others.
 Out of these experiences grew our Porting Center.
 The Porting Center offers 15 different UNIX platforms and many Windows platforms.
 Our experts are available to assist you.
 If you have neither the time nor the man power we can do the porting for you.